tlf30/sdk/readme.md

 It is important to know that the SDK is not coupled with the engine itself, so if you have issues which are unrelated to the IDE, report them [here](https://github.com/jMonkeyEngine/jmonkeyengine).
 This however also means, that the SDK can have a different pace than the engine (at the time of writing, the SDK is on 3.1.0-stable whereas the engine team is already working on 3.2) but you can nonetheless work on a different engine version than the one which is bundled.

+__!!!
+Note: You are currently watching the master branch which is the active development for JMonkeyEngine 3.2.
+For the current release candidate, see the v3.1 branch! !!!__

 ## Getting Started / Downloading the SDK
 Just have a look at our [releases](https://github.com/jMonkeyEngine/sdk/releases) section.
 There you can download the version you desire.
 The SDK will generally follow the convention that it's version number is lined up with the matching engine version